tasnuva1/tasnuva1/README.md

  <table><tr><td valign="top" width="50%">
  <td valign="top" width="25%">
 -->
+Note: This information is not real.
+These experiences are just my goals to achieve.

 Hi 👋, I Am Francesco

 - I am a Computer Scientist interested in **Web3.**